kelseyhightower/kubernetes-the-hard-way/docs/04-certificate-authority.md

 Generate the CA configuration file, certificate, and private key:

     Have in mind all of the following commands must be done on your terminal.
-Not on any google cloud compute instance yet.

 ```
 cat > ca-config.json <<EOF